jvde-github/AIS-catcher/README.md

 - Add a sharing key to -X via [aiscatcher.org/addstation](https://aiscatcher.org/addstation) which will show the approximate station location in the map overlay and enable, in a few weeks, a station performance tracking dashboard.
 - TAR1090 can now visualize ship positions from AIS-catcher.
 See for an example [here](https://kx1t.com/trenton-tar1090/).
 - Additional option  for `-f`-switch to either append NMEA lines to file (`-f filename MODE APP` for appending - default) or starting fresh with `-f filename MODE OUT`
+- History for range indicator can now be configured (24 hours default) with new option for 7 and 30 days history
 - Added vessel count to web viewer title (visible once on the map tab)
 - Fix bug in display of icon for SARTE/EPIRB (red diamond)
 - Additional option for WebViewer to bind server to specific IP address.
 This allows you to make the browser only visible on the local PC, via `-N IP_BIND localhost`.
 By default the webviewer is visible by other machines on the network.